 Especially early on, breastmilk is beneficial for your baby’s:

 - Overall nutrition

 Once breastfeeding has been well-established, you can safely introduce combination feeding.

 There’s really no specific age that is best for introducing formula, bottles, or combination feeding; it is completely up to your goals and your baby’s health.
-For instance, if you are returning to work after three months of maternity leave, it is a good idea to get started on combination feeding several weeks prior to beginning work.
+You could start combo feeding your newborn, even by replacing formula for your nighttime feedings.
+Or, if you are returning to work after three months of maternity leave, you can get started on combination feeding several weeks prior to beginning work.

 The longer you can keep your baby on your breastmilk only, the more health benefit she will receive from your milk.
 This doesn’t mean she will not receive benefit and nutrition from formula, it simply means she’ll receive the greatest benefit from breastmilk by having it as long as possible.

 Babies are demanding, and they aren’t a huge fan of change.
 As such, it’s best to approach the introduction to formula slowly, over a period of time, and only when your baby is relaxed and hungry.